lynaghk/todoFRP/todo/hlisp-javelin/README.md

 The combination of HLisp and Javelin used in this project represents an attempt to solve both problems, respectively:

-* HLisp lifts markup to the function-level by compiling HTML as ClojureScript source code, and by providing semantics that make the resulting program composable with application logic at a unified and wholly programmatic level.
+* HLisp lifts markup to the function-level by compiling HTML as a ClojureScript source code, and by supplying semantics that make the resulting program composable with application logic at a unified and wholly programmatic level.

 * Javelin manages mutation and event collection, and provides semantics for maintaining application state using a model inspired by spreadsheets and techniques inspired by FRP.